-I never had a desire to knit growing up.
-It was all about sewing to me.
+I never had a desire to knit when I was growing up: it was all about sewing to me.
 I remember seeing a designer who made these fabulous dresses from crocheted blankets.
 It sorta crossed my mind then, but never caught my interests.
-Upon moving to Colorado and starting to work at a little yarn and fabric shop part time, I was introduced.
-Sure enough I caught the bug.
+Upon moving to Colorado and starting to work at a little yarn and fabric shop part time, I was introduced to the world of knitting.
+Sure enough, I caught the bug.
 Every year, the Colorado Avalanche (Hockey Team) hosts a Sticks & Stitches event, where a whole bunch of knitters knit and watch the hockey game.
-I wanted to go, but didn’t know how to knit or crochet and figured I’d be a weirdo, if I wasn’t doing anything.
+I wanted to go, but didn’t know how to knit or crochet and figured I’d be a weirdo if I wasn’t doing anything.
 So I learned.
 I am not good by any means, and I get distracted VERY easily so counting and creating complex patterns just isn’t in it for me!
 I drop stitches, and purl when I am supposed to knit.
 LOL.
-I very much like Linda Belcher from Bob’s Burgers trying to knit.
+I am very much like Linda Belcher from Bob’s Burgers trying to knit.
 Nevertheless, I do enjoy it.
 I sit down with my husband and dogs, and binge watch some NETFLIX show, all while snuggling squishy soft yarn.

-Since I have the knitting and purling down, I can make hats and scarves, and really basic sweaters, although, I have only finished one sweater, and the other attempt still needs a sleeve.
-Maybe 2019 will be my year to finish it.
-I started the cardigan over 2 years ago.
-Sheesh.
+Since I have the knitting and purling down, I can make hats and scarves, and really basic sweaters, although, I have only finished one sweater, and the other attempt still needs a sleeve (maybe 2019 will be my year to finish it….started the cardigan over 2 years ago, sheesh!).
 I’d love to make socks but honestly that yarn is just too dang tiny for me.
 I have a friend (@socksbysiri on Instagram) who makes the most fabulous socks, and I swear she cranks out AT LEAST one pair a week.

 Anyway, this holiday break, I knit up this cowl neck scarf.
-It’s super simple, here’s the pattern!
-I used 2 skeins of lion brand thick yarn.
+It’s super simple, so here’s the pattern!
+I used 2 skeins of Lion Brand thick yarn.
 I used size 15 needles with a 22 inch cord to knit in the round.
 I cast on 90 stitches, and just knit 1, then purl 1 till I got to the end, then cast off.
 Super simple.
-It gave me a slight ribbing pattern, when I didn’t mess up the pattern.
+It gave me a slight ribbing pattern (when I didn’t mess up the pattern).
 But overall, it still looks good, and as long as you aren’t looking too close or a knitting snob, you’ll probably like it too!
 Cheers to snuggly cowl neck scarves!